 Customers want an experience that works for the device they’re using at that time.
 A website designed only for desktop will deliver a poor experience on mobile phones.
 Users will have to endlessly zoom and scroll to find what they’re looking for.

 As of February of this year, reports pegged mobile devices as the source of 48% of worldwide web page views.
 Are you equipped to handle that kind of traffic?
 Customers want an experience that works for the device they’re using at that time.
-A website designed only for desktop will deliver a poor experience on mobile phones.
+A website designed only for the desktop will deliver a poor experience on mobile phones.
 Users will have to endlessly zoom and scroll to find what they’re looking for.
 In addition, certain desktop website functionality simply won’t work on a mobile device.
-You should also know that a mobile-friendly site is more likely to rank in search results in Google as the search engine rewards brands that cater to user experience.
+You should know that a mobile-friendly site is more likely to rank in search results in Google.
+Google will reward brands that cater to user experience.

 2. Introduce some interactive tools

 This tip can be particularly effective for e-commerce sites, or those that sell goods online.
 Consider implementing some interactive tools that break down barriers for conversion.
 For instance, a website selling hats might offer a tool to virtually “try on” hats.
 This is done by having the user upload a picture of themselves to the site.
 A painting company website might enable a user to upload photos of their home, offering up a variety of colors to digitally add to the walls.
-This type of interactivity gives the customer a preview to ensure satisfaction and reduce the likelihood of expensive returns or exchanges.
+This type of interactivity gives the customer a preview to ensure satisfaction.
+Which in turn will also reduce the likelihood of expensive returns or exchanges.